xkalaj01/ipfixcol2/extra_plugins/intermediate/statistics/README.rst

 Before you start using them, you need to import IPFIX-MIB.txt file, containing the definition of the IPFIX-MIB module in ASN.1, into the folder containing other MIB modules.
 Usually, the folder is located /usr/local/share/snmp/mibs/ but it can differ on some systems, so check yours before you import.
 The definition of the IPFIX-MIB module can be copied from RFC6615.
+Also, the IPFIX-MIB is dependent on ENTITY-MIB, so make sure that you also have ENTITY-MIB.txt file in the mibs folder.

 Example configuration
 ---------------------